lbutry/nii2stl_docker/README.md

 # 3D-printable brain model from a T1w MR image using Docker

 You want to 3D print your or another ones brain?
 Here's a step by step guide on how to end up with a 3D-printable brain model.
 It's as easy as running two command lines.
-This is an adaptation and extension of [skjerns/3dprintedbrain_docker](https://github.com/skjerns/3dprintedbrain_docker) and [miykael/3dprintyourbrain](https://github.com/miykael/3dprintyourbrain) with more options, ease of use and better brainstem segmentation.
+This is an adaptation and extension of [skjerns/3dprintedbrain_docker](https://github.com/skjerns/3dprintedbrain_docker) and [miykael/3dprintyourbrain](https://github.com/miykael/3dprintyourbrain) with more options, ease of use and enhanced anatomical accuracy.

 **What you need**
 - Structural brain image (T1-weighted) in NIfTI-format